Vietnam.vn - Nền tảng quảng bá Việt Nam

 The trenches were built at night, carefully camouflaged and deployed simultaneously on the entire front, thus dispersing the French attacks.
 Photo courtesy of VNA

 In general, after the attack on the eastern high points, the battlefield was almost quiet at times.
-This quietness was not scary compared to the sounds of hoes digging the ground, day and night, which were getting louder and louder.
+This quietness was not as scary as the sounds of hoes digging the ground, day and night, which were getting louder and louder.
 The hoes were the ticking of the death clock of the "Dien Bien Phu porcupine".
 The French Command was very afraid of these hoes, so they parachuted some machines to detect the sound of digging into Muong Thanh.
 But the French soldiers here did not need them because without the machines they could still hear the hoes very clearly.
 They just needed something that could stop the diggers from continuing their work.

 Day and night, hour by hour, our troops' trenches and underground trenches gradually moved closer to the central sector.
 From the trenches just a few dozen meters away from the enemy, our soldiers used DKZ guns to destroy bunkers and gun emplacements.